fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 end
 ```

-To make it slightly easier to use, we'll define standalone `future` function that creates and returns a `Future` object:
+To make it slightly easier to use, we'll define a standalone `future` function that creates and returns a `Future` object:

 ``` ruby
 def future(&block)